 - Daily standups can become irritating for some members, as they can become repetitive

-- It can be difficult to control for quality unless aggressive testing is applied.
+- It can be challenging to control quality unless aggressive testing is applied.

 Kanban: Strengths and Weaknesses

-In Kanban, there are no prescribed roles and work is pulled through the program in a continual piece and the entire project is delivered as one.
+In Kanban, there are no prescribed roles; work is pulled through the program in a continual piece, and the entire project is delivered as one.
 All planning, work, review, and measuring of outcomes is a constant process.
-Kanban is designed to recognize problems that occur along the way, and can change based on any flaw identified.
-As a result, it is theoretically less chaotic than other processes, and is generally gradual and non-disruptive in nature.
+Kanban is designed to recognize problems that occur along the way and can change based on any flaw identified.
+As a result, it is theoretically less chaotic than other processes and generally gradual and non-disruptive.

-Measurement is structured in “lean time,” or the average time that a project takes from the time it is requested and the time it is completed.
-Each individual process is designed to minimize the amount of time for the entire project.
+Measurement is structured in “lean time,” or the average time a project takes from when it is requested to be completed.
+Each process is designed to minimize the entire project’s time.

-A good way of thinking of this is imagining the workflow as a stream, and a each task is a log floating down the stream.
-If too many logs get into the stream at one time, this can create a log jam, and no work is able to be continued; you get a block.
+A good way of thinking about this is imagining the workflow as a stream; each task is a log floating down the stream.
+If too many records get into the stream at one time, this can create a log jam, and no work can be continued; you get a block.
 In Kanban, WIP limits prevent new tasks from entering the stream until previous ones are completed.

 The advantages of Kanban include the following:

-- It provides a model how work can be accomplished accurately.
+- It provides a model of how work can be accomplished accurately

-- Standups are driven by the Kanban board.
-Unlike Scrum standups, they focus specifically on deliverables, and not only individual tasks.
+- The Kanban board drives standupsrd and unlike Scrum standups, they focus specifically on deliverables, not only individual tasks

-- Kanban has no need for formal stories, the intent is to keep the flow going.
+- Kanban does not need formal stories; the intent is to keep the flow going